 • Providing professional development and training opportunities for more than 200 artists and practitioners

-• Producing and touring five small-scale productions, leading to 70 performances in other venues reaching audiences of more than 2,500
+• Producing and touring four small-scale productions, leading to 44 performances in other venues reaching audiences of more than 2,000

-Applications from people interested in the arts with expertise/experience in general business, financial management, running not for profit or commercial organisations, community development, health or those with experience of the issues facing local people will be particularly welcome, as well as individuals with good local networks.
+We are keen to continue to increase the diversity of our board in future recruitment and we welcome applications from people interested in the arts with a range of backgrounds including expertise/experience in general business, financial management, running arts, not for profit or commercial organisations, community development, health or applications from those with experience of the issues facing local people will be particularly welcome, as well as individuals with good local networks.

-See below for a full job description and person specification.
+You can download a full job description and person specification here.

 How to apply

 If you are interested in joining ARC’s Board, please submit

 • A letter of no more than 2 pages setting out your interest in the role and how you meet the person specification